About me

 Gavrilova and Others case

-By judgment of 16 March 2021, the Court found a violation of the applicants’ right to peaceful enjoyment of possessions, as the authorities had reclaimed their land plots.
+By judgment of 16 March 2021, the Court found a violation of the applicants’ right to peaceful enjoyment of possessions as a result of the authorities’ taking of their land plots.
 The judgment is available in French only; the Court’s press release is available in English.

 Application